Bank Balance Sheet: Assets, Liabilities, and Bank Capital

 Bank capital (= total assets – total liabilities) is the bank's net worth.
 However, recent accounting changes have made it more difficult to determine a bank's true net worth.

 Banks were having a tough time in early 2009.
-The credit crisis has caused many defaults on mortgages, credit cards, and auto loans, forcing them to increase their loan loss reserves and to devalue many of the asset-backed securities that they held based on these loans.
+The Great Recession has caused many defaults on mortgages, credit cards, and auto loans, forcing them to increase their loan loss reserves and to devalue many of the asset-backed securities that they held based on these loans.
 Consequently, banks were suffering major losses.
 A major contributor to these losses was because the asset-backed securities that were still held by the banks had to be valued by mark-to-market rules, and since no one was buying these toxic securities, their mark-to-market value was very low.

 To restore confidence in the banking system, the government allowed some changes to the accounting rules that artificially increased the revenues of the banks.
 The Financial Accounting Standards Board (FASB) allowed banks to value their assets according to fair value, as determined by the banks.
 Additionally, banks also didn't have to write down assets that they intended to keep to maturity.
-However, many critics assert that there will be more defaults on the underlying loans of these securities, and, thus, will have to be accounted for in the future.
+However, many critics assert that there will be more defaults on the underlying loans of these securities, and, thus, must be accounted for in the future.

 Citigroup is a good example of how much the new accounting rules can change the income reported by a bank.
 According to this Bloomberg article, the $1.6 billion profit reported by Citigroup under the new accounting rules for its 1st quarter in 2009 would have been reduced to a $2.5 billion loss under the old accounting rules.
 Hence, Citigroup enjoyed a gain of $4.1 billion simply by changing the accounting rules!